apache/nuttx-apps/nshlib/README.txt

 o unset <name>

-  Remove the value associated with the environment variable
+  Remove the value associated with the variable <name>.
+This will remove the name-value pairt from both the NSH local variables and the group-wide environment variables.
+For example:
-  <name>.
-Example:

     nsh> echo $foobar
     foovalue